katspaugh/wavesurfer.js/README.md

 After a new release of wavesurfer.js is available on `npm`, the website needs to updated as well.

-To update the website, first run:
+To update the website dependencies (inc. wavesurfer.js), first run:

 ```console
 npm update